-Built on the site of the previous Gt Leighs racecourse, Chelmsford City is not only the newest racecourse in Britain, but is also one of only 5 fully floodlit all-weather tracks in the UK.
+Built on the site of the previous Great Leighs racecourse, Chelmsford City is not only the newest racecourse in Britain, but is also one of only 5 fully floodlit all-weather tracks in the UK.
 With the distinctive shape of the bespoke made Champagne-flute shaped lights, the racecourse pioneers sleek design, the newly constructed Grandstand having been short-listed for an architectural award in 2016.

 2017 began with a bang with hugely successful early sales for all three concerts as well as standard race fixtures.
-In addition to some big name bands set to play at the Essex course over the summer, the annual Ladies Day has already become a focal part of the Essex social calendar.
+In addition to big name bands such as Boyzone playing at the Essex course over the summer, the annual Ladies Day was a sell out, and showing it has already become a focal part of the Essex social calendar.

 © 2018 Chelmsford City Racecourse, All rights reserved